HGustavs/LenaSYS/README.md

 ### Stop containers in Docker

-1. To stop running containers, open the terminal where docker is running press `ctrl-c` and wait until all three containers says stopped.
-NOTE: If your terminal says all three are stopped, but your username does not appear in your terminal, then press the up- or down-arrow keys to show your username.
+1. To stop the running containers, open a terminal and navigate to the `LenaSYS/dockerenv/` directory and run: `docker stop $(docker ps -aq)`.
 <img src="Shared/Documentation/docker_images/terminal6.png" width="512">

 2. If you go back to Docker desktop and go to containers, you can see three containers are not running, shown by the gray circles.
 Now containers are not running.